RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/Manual-Deployment-on-a-live-Web-server.md

-﻿Once you've developed your application and you've tested and debugged it on your development machine, the next step is to transfer that application to the server for deployment.
+Once you've developed your application and you've tested and debugged it on your development machine, the next step is to transfer that application to the server for deployment.

 ### Summary
 Deploying involves a number of steps: